Adjustment of Input Tax Credit under GST

 The Department can use this idea of matching to check that all transactions that took place within a specific time period are accurately recorded and submitted in the summary return GSTR-3B.
 The following table outlines what to do if there are discrepancies:

-The supplier failed to upload the invoice.
+| Less credit is declared | GSTR-2A | The supplier failed to upload the invoice. | |

-The supplier is asked to rectify the same in the return of the month in which the discrepancy is identified.
+| Less credit is declared | GSTR-3B | Duplicate credit claimed by the recipient in GSTR-3B. | The supplier is asked to rectify the same in the return of the month in which the discrepancy is identified.
 If the supplier fails to do so, the ITC claimed by the recipient gets added to the output tax liability in the next month.
+No further action is required if the recipient has already corrected the same.
+If not, the excess ITC claimed is added to the output tax liability of next month. |

-• Table 8F: ITC available but invalid
+- Table 8F: ITC available but ineligible

 In this situation, a taxpayer must carry out the next two reconciliations: